Heckler & Koch SL8: SL8-1

 The SL8-1 is the grey US-import version of the rifle.
 It has a single-stack magazine and its sighting system consists of a long rail with ironsights.
 The bolt is slightly modified to accommodate the single-stack magazine.
 The forearm is not vented.

 SL8-2

 Very rare, this version was designed as the new DMR for the German Bundeswehr, although in the end it was not adopted.
 It was to be issued with bipod and G36 type 3.5× optic.

 SL8-4

 The H&K SL8-4 is a SL8 with standard G36 handguard and double stacked magazine with G36 bolt carrier group.

 SL8-5

 The SL8-5 differs from the SL8-4 only in that it uses the same long rail with ironsights as the SL8-1.

 SL8-6

-This is a black SL8-1 with short sight rail and vented forearm.
+This is a black SL8-1 with short sight rail, vented forearm and single-stack magazine configuration.
 This is the most popular version of this rifle on the US market.
-Originally discontinued on July 28, 2010, Heckler & Koch announced August 2nd, 2021 that the rifle would be making a return.
+Originally discontinued on July 28, 2010, Heckler & Koch announced August 2, 2021 that the rifle would be making a return.